 Milk’s powerful package of 13 essential nutrients provides the nutrition necessary for an active lifestyle.
 Drinking milk — whether white or chocolate — helps you get ready for any activity, as well as recover and rebuild for what’s next.
-Plus, nutrients found in milk are linked to immune health, bone and muscle health, reduced inflammation and reduced risk of chronic diseases.
+Plus, nutrients found in milk, including chocolate milk, build strong bones and muscles.

 Hydrate & Recover After Exercise